-I’ve been wanting to write something about Witcher lore for a while.
-While the Witcher franchise doesn’t leave as much room for theories and interpretations as a series like Dark Souls, there are some interesting aspects to explore.
-In this post, I’m going to discuss Gaunter O’Dimm – the antagonist of the “Hearts of Stone” Expansion.
+We’ve been wanting to write something about Witcher lore for a while.
+While the Witcher franchise doesn’t leave as much room for theories and interpretations as a series like Dark Souls, there are still some interesting things to explore.

 Who is Gaunter O’Dimm?